Yu Qiuli: Early People's Republic

-After the Communist victory in 1949, Yu Qiuli was transferred to the Southwest, serving as a member of the Standing Committee of the Party Committee of the Western Sichuan District of the Communist Party of China and as the Principal and Political Commissar of the Senior Infantry School.
+After the Communist victory in 1949, Yu Qiuli was transferred to the Southwest, serving as a member of the Standing Committee of the Party Committee of the Western Sichuan District of the CCP and as the Principal and Political Commissar of the Senior Infantry School.
 In December 1954, he was called to Beijing and was named Director of the General Finance Department of the PLA, holding that position until early 1957, when he became Director of the PLA General Logistics Department.
 In September 1955, he was awarded the rank of lieutenant general.

 Petroleum Industry

-In February 1958, he became Minister for the Petroleum Industry, and decided to focus on oilfield exploration.
+In February 1958, he became the Second Minister for the Petroleum Industry, and decided to focus on oilfield exploration.
+He replaced Li Jukui in this role, a change made at the recommendation of Peng Dehaui.
 This move thrust him into a far more prominent role in the Communist government.
-In the following year, the discovery of huge oil reserves in Daqing in the desolate wastes of north-eastern China gave him a mission that on its own would ensure his place in Communist China's history books.
-Yu's task was to turn Daqing into a model of Chinese industry.
-Under Yu's direction, the mosquito-infested marshland - in winter an expanse of ice - was transformed into China's biggest oil production centre.
-Daqing was written into the Communist lexicon as a name synonymous with proletarian heroism.
-It produced the famous Maoist icon Iron Man Wang, who, in order to stop a blow-out, leapt into a pool of liquid concrete to mix it using his own body.
-After his success in Daqing, Yu went on to establish several more major production centres.
-In 1964, China declared itself self-sufficient in oil.
-That year, Yu was moved into the most important government ministry related to the economy, the State Planning Commission, as deputy chief.
+In the following year, the discovery of huge oil reserves in Daqing in the desolate wastes of north-eastern China gave him a mission for which he is much remembered.
+Yu became the leader of the so-called "Petroleum Group" of officials which promoted the Daqing model of industrialization.